 OCB: Documentation

-The following documents, listed in reverse-chronological order, describe OCB and the theory behind it.
+The following papers of mine, listed in reverse-chronological order, describe OCB and the theory behind it.

 The OCB Authenticated-Encryption Algorithm.